ABCCM STEADFAST HOUSE

 Short-term goals are established such as getting a GED, driver's license, finding child care, and learning to manage a household budget.
 As women grow, they are assisted with their long range goals, such as a new career path, education and permanent housing.

-The number one request of our women is to have another woman they can relate to.
-Being a mentor through Christian Women's Job Corp or Circles is to empower and equip them for the future.
+The number one request of our women is to have another woman or mentor to which they can relate.
 ABCCM offers training and support in this rewarding relationship.

 urgent needs at Steadfast House

 - Lunch Cook Teams

 - XL-3 XL Women's cold weather clothing: sweat clothes, jackets, and coats

 - Pull-ups, sizes 4T-6T

 Program Partners: Serving in this way involves being consciously paired with a child in the program with whom you will be a supportive, caring, encouraging, patient, safe and consistent partner each week.
 You will eat dinner with the child’s family each week, and be responsible for one-on-one activities with the child.
 Those serving will be expected to review the program curriculum in advance each week to revise/supplement activities as needed to fit their child’s individual needs.
 Please note that Program Partners must be able to commit to the program two hours a week for a minimum of six months.

 Please fill out a Steadfast Partners Application if you're interested to serve in this way.